Types of Traumatic Brain Injuries (TBIs)

 The severity of a TBI depends on details including the location and type of trauma sustained.
 Not every strike or impact will result in a TBI, and not all types of brain damage lead to coma or death.
 Within these two categories there are various types of traumatic brain injuries that can occur.

 Traumatic brain injuries can have wide-ranging physical and psychological effects.
 Some indicators or symptoms may appear immediately after the traumatic event, while others may take days or years to surface.
 Since the inner workings of the brain are not visible, it is essential to receive attention from a doctor or hospital visit for diagnosis and treatment.
+The main types of traumatic brain injuries include:

-Concussion/Mild Traumatic Brain Injury
+Concussion/Mild Traumatic Brain Injuries

 Also called a concussion, a mild traumatic brain injury can be classified as mild if a loss of consciousness and/or state of disorientation is shorter than 30 minutes.
 Mild TBIs usually show normal CAT scans and MRI results, but the individual may have cognitive problems such as headaches, difficulty thinking, and mood swings.
 These injuries are frequently overlooked, but even “mild” TBIs can have a devastating effect on the victim and his/her family.